anmolkayastha/OOP-Banking-Project/README.md

 An person's account is represented by an objecto of class 'bankAccount'.
-The object has methods to deposit, withdraw to their account Also, they can transfer funds to other accounts if they sufficient funds.
+The object has methods to deposit, withdraw to their account.
+Also, they can transfer funds to other accounts if they sufficient funds.